Consensys/quorum/docs/Permissioning/Permissioning apis.md

 ```

 #### quorumPermission.addNode
-This api can be executed by organization admin account to add a node to the org or sub org
+This api can be executed by the organization admin account to add a node to the organization or sub organization.
-* Input:  org or sub org id, enode id
+* Input:  organization id or sub organization id, enode id
 * Output: Status of the operation
 * Example:
 ```